 "A DMOAD is a medication that can slow or alter the progression of OA."

 PSGAG has several effects that help manage OA.
 Once injected, the PSGAG is distributed into joint fluid and cartilage.
 Although the exact mechanism of action is not entirely understood, PSGAG inhibits enzymes that contribute to cartilage destruction, therefore slowing cartilage breakdown in OA joints.
 By blocking cartilage destruction, PSGAG helps decrease inflammation which is a significant source of pain in a dog with OA.
 PSGAG also contributes to cartilage healing by providing the body with the building blocks of cartilage.
 Finally, this medication improves the consistency of joint fluid, providing better joint lubrication, improving joint mobility, and increasing comfort in dogs with OA.

 How are injections of PSGAG given?

-The U.S. Food and Drug Administration (FDA) approval for PSGAG specifies a total of 12 injections given into a muscle over an 8-week period in dogs with OA.
+The U.S. Food and Drug Administration (FDA) approval for PSGAG specifies 12 injections given into a muscle over eight weeks in dogs with OA.
 Studies have shown that injecting under the skin results in the same distribution of PSGAG to the joints as injections into a muscle.
 These subcutaneous injections are much less painful for dogs and much easier to give.
-Most veterinarians teach their clients to give PSGAG injections under the skin at home (just like giving insulin, but much less frequent).
+Most veterinarians teach their clients to give PSGAG injections under the skin at home (just like giving insulin but much less frequently).